Horses in warfare: West Asia

 During the period when various Islamic empires controlled much of the Middle East as well as parts of West Africa and the Iberian peninsula, Muslim armies consisted mostly of cavalry, made up of fighters from various local groups, mercenaries and Turkoman tribesmen.
 The latter were considered particularly skilled as both lancers and archers from horseback.
 In the 9th century the use of Mamluks, slaves raised to be soldiers for various Muslim rulers, became increasingly common.
 Mobile tactics, advanced breeding of horses, and detailed training manuals made Mamluk cavalry a highly efficient fighting force.
 The use of armies consisting mostly of cavalry continued among the Turkish people who founded the Ottoman Empire.
 Their need for large mounted forces led to an establishment of the sipahi, cavalry soldiers who were granted lands in exchange for providing military service in times of war.

 Mounted Muslim warriors conquered North Africa and the Iberian Peninsula during the 7th and 8th centuries AD following the Hijrah, of Muhammad in 622 AD.
 By 630 AD, their influence expanded across the Middle East and into western North Africa.
 By 711 AD, the light cavalry of Muslim warriors had reached Spain, and controlled most of the Iberian peninsula by 720.
 Their mounts were of various oriental types, including the North African Barb.
-A few Arabian horses may have come with the Ummayads who settled in the Guadalquivir valley.
+A few Arabian horses may have come with the Umayyads who settled in the Guadalquivir valley.
 Another strain of horse that came with Islamic invaders was the Turkoman horse.
 Muslim invaders travelled north from present-day Spain into France, where they were defeated by the Frankish ruler Charles Martel at the Battle of Tours in 732 AD.